AAC Counts: The Urgent Need for Better Data About People with Significant Speech Disabilities

 Not counting those who struggle most to have a voice renders an already insular class of people even more invisible and powerless.

 Despite the government’s collection of data on people with the two other main types of communication disabilities—hearing and vision—there is shockingly little data about people with speech-related disabilities.
 The National Academies of Sciences has reported that data on individuals with significant communication disabilities are limited and based on disability prevalence rates, not population estimates, making it impossible to know anything about our demographics or living conditions.

-In January 2022, California-based Ability Central announced it was awarding the Disability Rights Education and Defense Fund (DREDF) and CommunicationFIRST a $75,000 grant for the one-year AAC Counts Project.
-Because Ability Central is a California-focused foundation, this project initially will focus on California data.
-We hope and expect that the resources and recommendations that are produced from the one-year project will lay the foundation for addressing this data inequity issue on a national level.
+In January 2022, California-based Ability Central announced it was awarding a grant to the Disability Rights Education and Defense Fund (DREDF) and CommunicationFIRST to conduct the one-year AAC Counts Project.
+Because Ability Central is a California-focused foundation, this project has a special focus on California, but the project resources and recommendations lay the foundation for addressing this data inequity issue on a national level.

 - Analyze how existing data can be used and improved to better understand and meet their needs;

 - Produce a high level demographic profile of this cohort; and